IHE/RAD.IMR/input/pagecontent/RAD-Y4.md

 ##### 2:3.Y4.4.1.2 Message Semantics

-The Requester sends a HTTP GET request to the Responder.
+The Requester sends an HTTP GET request to the Responder.
 The Requester uses the url attribute from one of the DiagnosticReport.presentedForm entries returned in [RAD-Y3].
 The Requester shall use the DiagnosticReport.presentedForm.contentType to determine which one of the available rendered reports to retrieve.

 The Requester may provide HTTP Accept header, according to the semantics of the HTTP protocols (see RFC2616, Section 14.1).
 This enables the Requester to indicate preferred mime-types such that the Responder could provide the report requested in an encoding other than the encoding indicated in the DiagnosticReport.presentedForm.